openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 Microsoft designed the Language Server Protocol (LSP) to act as a common description of how features like auto-complete should be implemented for a specific language.
 Languages which have an implemented LSP server can therefore be used within any editor that supports LSP.
 Many companies and the open source community have collaborated to provide LSP servers for an array of different languages.

 The language server protocol defines six broad capabilities that should be implemented for a language server to be LSP compliant.
 These capabilities include code completion, hover, jump to definition, workspace symbols, find references and diagnostics.
-The IBM Z Open Editor provides compliant language servers for both the Enterprise Cobol and Enterprise PL/I for z/OS languages.
+The IBM Z Open Editor provides compliant language servers for both the Enterprise COBOL and Enterprise PL/I for z/OS languages.
 In addition to being compliant, they also provide additional capabilities that we will discuss further on.

 **Note:** More information on Language Server Protocol implementations can be found at: `https://langserver.org`